strapi/documentation/docs/developer-docs/latest/plugins/email.md

 await strapi.plugins['email'].services.email.sendTemplatedEmail(
   {
     to: user.email,
-    // from: is not specified, so it's the defaultFrom that will be used instead },
+    // from: is not specified, the defaultFrom is used.
+  },
     emailTemplate,
   {